foureyes/csci-ua.0480-fall2020-034/homework/01-othello-reversi.markdown

 </code></pre>

 It should work for boards of any size!
-Here's an example of a 7 x 7 board!
+Here's an example of an 8 x 8 board!

 <pre><code data-trim contenteditable>     A   B   C   D   E   F   G   H
    +---+---+---+---+---+---+---+---+